Supplement for People with Chronic Dizziness

 If your balance system is not working normally, it is very rare for this to be because of a dangerous medical condition.
 But although dizziness is not usually a sign of a dangerous illness, it is very unpleasant and frightening and can cause other symptoms and nausea, tiredness and difficulty concentrating.
 Often people who are dizzy avoid physical activity and quick movements, and this can lead to other health problems such as a stiff neck and headaches, and becoming unfit.
 Because of dizziness people sometimes end up avoiding even vital activities, such as working, travelling or going out alone.
 You need to have good balance as you get older, to reduce the risk of falling and hurting yourself.
 So even though dizziness is not usually due to serious illness, it is still important to speed recovery from it.

 The bad news is that there is no medicine which can make the balance system work normally.
 Your doctor may be able to give you tablets to ease the dizziness and nausea, but these will not cure the problem.
 Sometimes the dizziness will clear up over a month or two, if you keep up your normal activities (see next section).
-If this has not happened, then the good news is that you can speed this natural recovery process using the exercises in this booklet.
+If this has not happened, then the good news is that you can speed this natural recovery process using the exercises for dizziness in this booklet.

 Recovering from dizziness is exactly the same as getting your sea legs.
 At first being at sea makes people unsteady and sick, but if you stay at sea then gradually the brain learns to cope with the new balance signals from the eyes, body and balance organs, and the sickness disappears.
 In the same way, the brain can gradually overcome dizziness and imbalance due to a change in the way the balance system is working, following injury or illness.
 But your system can only learn to cope with the new balance signals if you practice the activities which cause dizziness.
 Balance retraining exercises give your balance system all the practice it needs, at a time and place where you will not be distracted or put at risk.